-Can I travel to and from Gotland even taking the new coronavirus covid-19 into consideration?
+Can I travel to and from Gotland even taking covid-19 into consideration?

 Yes, we have daily sailings between Gotland and the mainland.
 We have introduced new routines and measures to reduce the risk of contagion and we are working actively to ensure that our passengers keep sufficient distances, etc. We follow the recommendations of the Public Health Agency and urge our passengers to do the same.
 All travellers need to confirm that they do not have covid-19 related symptoms at check-in.